jorgelbg/jorgelbg.github.io/content/posts/elasticsearch-indices-grafana.md

 ## Elasticsearch aliases

-The solution is kind of clear, use filters!.
+The solution is clear, let's use filters!.
 And here is where we hit a wall.
 At the moment there is no way of specifying query filters for ES in Grafana, there is an [open issue](https://github.com/grafana/grafana/issues/12447) that has not been addressed yet.

+{{% figure src="/images/elasticsearch-indices-grafana/filter-all-the-things.jpg#center" %}}

 Elasticsearch supports the use of [*aliases*](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-aliases.html).